-Powernet's measurements allow us to quantify the average power draw of different size LCDs; extrapolating to wholebuilding power draw requires the distribution of display sizes.
+In addition to the controlled measurements described above.
+Powernet actively collects power data from about 70 LCDs of various sizes.
+These individual sensing points allow us to quantify the average power draw of different size LCDs.
+Taking one step further to a whole-building extrapolation requires the distribution of display sizes in the building.
 To obtain an estimate of this distribution, we use an online survey asking occupants for the number, size, and manufacturer of the computer screens they use.
-Table V presents data from the 169 responses reporting 225 monitors.
+Table 5 presents data from the 169 responses reporting 225 monitors.
 These responses account for 28% of the building's occupants.
 The table also shows the power consumption of different displays.

 The cumulative power draw of the LCDs reported by users is 15 kW.
 Scaling that to the whole building yields a power draw of 52 kW or 12% of the building's power demand during daytime.
 Active duty cycling of screens reduces the energy footprint.
-Powernet data over time shows that displays are powered on 50 to 60 hours a week.
+Powernet data over time shows that displays are powered on 50-60 h a week.
 Therefore, over one month, LCD screens consume about 14,000 kWh, or 4.2% of the monthly electricity budget.